interview prepjob searchinterview tipsquestions to ask interviewer

 "What does success look like in this role after the first six months — and how would you measure it?"

-This is the single most useful question you can ask.
-It forces the interviewer to be concrete about expectations, and it tells you whether the company has thought clearly about what the role is supposed to accomplish.
-Vague or inconsistent answers here are a genuine red flag.
+This forces the interviewer to be concrete about expectations, and it tells you whether the company has thought clearly about what the role is supposed to accomplish.
+Vague or inconsistent answers are a genuine red flag.

-What you're listening for: specific outcomes, not just activities.
+Listen for specific outcomes, not just activities.
 "Building relationships with stakeholders" is an activity.
 "Closing three enterprise accounts in the first two quarters" is an outcome.
-You want to know what success actually looks like.

 "What's the hardest part of this role that probably isn't in the job description?"